davealgie/DA-TD-Project/README.md

 - The Spring Boot App will start the server on port 8080.

 - After that, It is time to open the front-end part of our application and run it on a browser.
 To do so, open the project folder from visual studio code.
-Go to index.html, right click from the document and select Open With Live server(This takes into account, your visual studio code has the extension of live server installed).
+Go to html file right click from the document and select Open With Live server(This takes into account, your visual studio code has the extension of live server installed).

-- The application will open from the browser and we are ready to play with it.
-You will be presented with a Homepage and a To Do list page.
+- The application will open from the browser and it is ready to go.
+You will be presented with a To Do list page in which the action takes place.

 # Running the tests